 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 Congenital cholesteatomas are identical to epidermoid cysts, differing only in name and location.

-They are intraosseous inclusions of ectoderm, and are therefore comprised of keratin debris and cholesterol.
+They are intraosseous inclusions of the ectoderm and are therefore comprised of keratin debris and cholesterol.
 Characteristically, they are located at the petrous apex.
-In contrast middle ear cholesteatomas tend to be acquired, secondary to tympanic membrane perforation.
+In contrast, middle ear cholesteatomas tend to be acquired, secondary to tympanic membrane perforation.

 MRI shows sharply demarcated margins with smooth bony erosions.

 high signal (usually slightly brighter than CSF)

 usually will not attenuate on FLAIR imaging, however partial or heterogeneous attenuation may occur; this is in contrast to cholesterol granulomas which never attenuate

 T1 C+ (Gd): no enhancement of the mass itself; thin linear enhancement confined to the margins may be seen